phuongtran7/Anywhere_Door/README.md

 ## Usage
 1. Put the compiled binary next to files that need to be transferred and another at destination.
 2. Start the destination binary first.
+As it will send a broadcast message every one second to annouce its address.